Skip to main content

 Birds + Preventive Care & Wellness

-• Blood feathers are a normal maturation process for all feathers on birds.
-When feathers first erupt from the skin they contain blood.
-Injury to the feather as it grows may cause the blood feather to become broken causing blood loss that at times may require emergency treatment by an avian veterinarian.
+• A blood feather or pin feather is a new feather growing on a bird.
+Blood feathers are a normal part of feather maturation.
+When feathers first erupt from the skin, they contain blood.
+Injury to the feather as it grows may cause the blood feather to become broken, causing blood loss that may require emergency treatment.

 • Do you have medications stored in the bathroom cabinet, kitchen drawer, and pantry shelf?
 Are random bottles haphazardly tossed into the “pharmacy”?
 Medications are meant to help us and our pets, but they can do more harm than good if stored or administered incorrectly.
 You can protect your family and pets by safely handling and disposing of medications.